Prosecutors could seek death penalty with upgraded first-degree murder charge against TikTok star

 Thomas was arrested in Dallas on Oct.
 1 and was extradited to Baton Rouge.
 He was booked Monday into the East Baton Rouge Parish Prison and initially charged with second-degree murder and obstruction of justice.

-Thomas' upgraded charges can carry with them the death penalty if prosecutors pursue it
+Thomas' upgraded charges can carry with them the death penalty if prosecutors pursue it.
+In his first appearance in court on Tuesday, a judge said Thomas will be held without bond.

+When asked whether his son was guilty or not by Bess Casserleigh of the WBRZ Investigative Unit, Thomas' father said "I don't know; I wasn't there."

 The East Baton Rouge Sheriff's Office is investigating the case.
 Deputies said Thomas was not Abraham's patient and are trying to determine a connection between the men.